devdemon/DevDemon-Docs/forms/tags/index.rst

 Template Tags
 #############

-Channel Ratings builds on the powerful templating language of ExpressionEngine.
+Forms builds on the powerful templating language of ExpressionEngine.
 A number of template tags are provided, which will allow you to completely customize every aspect of your html output.

 .. toctree::
   :glob: